jeffreyza/PIVX-Doc-Website-Content/02. pivx_wallet/09. best_practices_faq/faq.en.md

         5. Wait for resync to complete.\n

         Steps 3/4 can also be ran from the command line using: **pivxd -daemon -resync**"
+      - question: "Does PIVX provide official blockchain snapshots?
+How do I create my own blockchain snapshot?"
+        response: "No, there is no official blockchain snapshot.\n You can however create your own if you don't want to have to download the full blockchain in case you need to reinstall the core wallet.
+Here are the steps:\n
+        1. Shut down your wallet (not doing so will result in a corrupted snapshot)\n
+        2. Navigate to your PIVX data directory.
+Default values are:\n
+          - %appdata%/pivx on Windows\n
+          - ~/.pivx on Linux\n
+          - ~/Library/Application Support/PIVX on MacOS\n
+        2. Take a backup of the following folders:\n
+          - Blocks\n
+          - Chainstate\n
+          - Sporks\n
+          - Zerocoin\n
+        3. Zip these folders and keep them safe.
+Should you ever need to restore your blockchain simply copying over these folders to the same data directory mentioned above will allow your PIVX wallet to resume from where this snapshot was taken in terms of block height synced."

 ---